-- simulations computed with SISIM (Allen & Rajagopal) - computed in the light of CIV (1550 A), of solar star at 4pc - first two rows: Y-configuration - last row assume 30 elements arranged in a low-redundancy "Golomb rectangle" (Golomb & Taylor, IEEE Trans.
+- simulations computed with SISIM (Allen & Rajagopal) - computed in the light of CIV (1550 A), of solar star at 4pc - first two rows: Y-configuration 12 - last row assume 30 elements arranged in a low-redundancy "Golomb rectangle" (Golomb & Taylor, IEEE Trans.
 Info.
 Theo., 28, #4, 600, 1982)

-Conclusion: 30 static elements appear to be sufficient to adequately synthesize this stellar image.
-Alternatively, fewer elements can be used with a large number of rotations.
+Conclusion: 30 static elements sufficient to adequately synthesize this stellar image.
+Alternatively, fewer elements can be used with a large number of reconfigurations.